Case Study: 480,000 Streams and Yandex Nitro Through TikTok UGC Sound Seeding

 Why the method worked

-- The same official sound appeared in hundreds of videos
+- The same official sound appeared in hundreds of videos posted by real creators

 - Each video got its own test audience

-- Different account clusters reached different user segments
+- Different creators reached different user segments

-- The result snowballed into more organic use of the sound
+- The result snowballed into more organic use of the sound — a chance at algorithmic pickup, not a guarantee

 - Short vertical clips with the same track